GORHAM, NEW HAMPSHIRE

 By the end of two miles it seemed that no one was passing me.
 And I wasn’t passing too many people except for 23 people I saw off their bikes walking or resting.
 Occasionally I would pass a rider.

 The dirt section always haunts me since it was here that I crashed in 2008.
 I tell myself to remain seated so the rear wheel doesn’t spin out but the road seems packed hard enough to allow me to stand in a couple of sections.

 At Six-mile Curve the road really turns up.
 I remembered a sharp and steep curve but not the hill that follows.

 The last couple of miles I passed a number of riders.
 Not quickly, but just slowly made my way past them.

 In the second mile, I intended to press the “lap” button on my Garmin to record when I first stood while pedaling.
 Instead, I unknowingly pressed stop on the GPS unit completely ruining my recording of the race.
 Damn.
 I didn’t realize this until one mile later when I tried to check the percent grade of the section I was on and I saw it wasn’t recording.

-At first I was real disappointed in myself but then realized that it left me free to ride without thinking about elapsed time.
+At first, I was very disappointed in myself but then realized that it left me free to ride without thinking about elapsed time.
 Just pedal.

 I felt pretty good for not having eaten in almost five hours and not having nutrition on the bike.
 Still, when I reached Mile 7 I checked the time and saw it was already 10:30 or so.
 I knew I was toast although how bad I wasn’t sure.